2.6. Control Constructs

 end

-Here is a short program using continue and break statements.
+A short script program using continue and break statements is listed below.
 The program prompts the user to enter numbers one at a time.
 The user chooses how many numbers to enter.
 Since we don’t know how many numbers will be entered, the loop is programmed with a while true statement to run until the user enters a value of zero.
-When zero is entered, the break statement stops the loop.
+The break statement stops the loop when zero is entered.
 If the user makes a mistake and enters a negative number, we don’t want to include that number in the average, so a continue statement skips the rest of the loop’s code and the user is prompted again.

 sum = 0;